 (Makes about 2 cups)

 2. Remove from heat and pour in heavy cream.
-Whisk immediately until smooth – the mixture with foam and rise slightly, but keep whisking.
+Whisk immediately until smooth.
+Sauce will foam and rise slightly, but keep whisking.

-3. Pour in vanilla and bourbon, whisk again until smooth.
+3. Add vanilla and bourbon, whisk again until smooth.
 Add salt and butter, whisk until shiny.
 Pour into a glass jar and cool to room temperature.
-Place lid on top of jar and store in the refrigerator until ready to use.
+Place lid on top of jar and store in refrigerator until ready to use.
 Enjoy!